ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

     Update your Varnish VCL file to align it with the [`vendor/ezsystems/ezplatform-http-cache/docs/varnish/vcl/varnish7.vcl`](https://github.com/ezsystems/ezplatform-http-cache/blob/2.3/docs/varnish/vcl/varnish7.vcl) file.
     ```

-If you're not using a reverse proxy like Varnish or Fastly, adjust the compressed Content Type in the webserver configuration.
+If you're not using a reverse proxy like Varnish or Fastly, adjust the compressed Content Type in the web server configuration.
 For more information. see the [updated Apache and nginx template configuration](https://github.com/ibexa/post-install/pull/86/files).

 For more information about the vulnerability, see the security advisory[TODO: insert link].